AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 The Spring 2018 Humic Acid subteam verified the previous semester's result and tested optimal coagulant dosages for 5m/L and 10 mg/L HA concentrations.
 The results are shown in Table 1 above.
 As the HA concentration increases, the optimal coagulant dosage drops down slightly.
 However, the team cannot conclude that the increasing of HA concentration will decrease the optimal coagulant dosage, as a wider range of HA concentrations should be tested.
 In addition, the team found that for one trial, the head loss through the flocculator accumulates with time.
 This phenomenon might explain why the effluent turbidity rises up again after the experiment reaches steady state.

 The Fall 2018 Humic Acid subteam introduced the spectrophotomer into the experimental apparatus.
-This was done in order investigate the applicability of UV-spectroscopy in quantifying the concentration of humic acid in water streams.
+This was done in order to investigate the applicability of UV-spectroscopy in quantifying the concentration of humic acid in water streams.
 The team ran several tests with humic acid (HA for short) solutions of 5 mg/L, 10 mg/L, and 15 mg/L through the 1600 UV spectrophotometer in the design lab at 254 nm.
 Results from this first preliminary test showed that there is a linear relationship between absorbance and humic acid concentration (equation of the line found to be $$ y=0.0453x+0.0351 $$ through linear regression; y is absorbance, x is concentration of HA).This result proved that HA solution obeyed Beer's Law, and spectrsocopy could be used to determine humic acid concentration.Humic acid solutions were then run through the AccuView spectrophotomer and an absorbance curve was plotted.
 The final preliminary experiment conducted was done with clay.

 Figure 1: The linear relationship derived between humic acid absorbance and humic acid concentration can be used to extrapolate the absorbances of other humic acid samples.